mzattera/v4j/docs/005/index.md

 ## Conclusions

+- Majority of words in the Voynich exhibit an inner structure described here where terms can be represented as composed by 12 "slots" that can be left empty or populated by a single glyph chosen among a very limited group of glyphs (usually 2-3 ones).

+  - 88.6% of tokens (55.2% of terms) exhibit this structure (**regular** terms).

+  - 9.4% of tokens (36.4% of terms) can be divided in two parts, each presenting the inner structure described above (**separable** terms).

+    74.3% of these terms are such that their two parts appear as single Voynich terms more often than the separable term (**verified separable** terms).

+    This seems a strong indication that these words are single words written together.

+  - only 2.0% of tokens (8.4% of terms) do not exhibit this structure (**unstructured** terms).

+    85.3% of these terms appears only once in the text.
+In other words, *only 0.8% of tokens (1.2% of terms) are unstructured terms appearing at least twice in the text*.

+	I argue that these can be typos or plain text words encoded in a different way than the majority of the text (e.g. because they represent names or "incantations").

-- I think the slots easily describe the inner structure of Voynich words.
+- I think the above evidence supports the idea that "slots" are a significant structural component of Voynich words.

-- Given they prove a structure in Voynich words that is not found in other languages, any attempt to propose a substitution cypher fro the Voynich should not be accepted.

-- I think it is important, both for attacking the Voynich cypher and performing statistical analysis of the manuscript, to have a one-to-one mapping between the Voynich characters and those in the transliteration alphabet.
+- If so, it is reasonable to assume that glyphs appearing in slots are basic unit of information; in other words these should be the characters of the Voynich alphabet.
+This led the creation of a new transliteration alphabet presented here (the **Slot alphabet**).

-As far as I know, Slot alphabet is the first one that is created by empirical data about the structure of Voynich words, trying to capture the intent of the
+- As far as I know, Slot alphabet is the first one that is based on empirical data about the structure of Voynich words, trying to capture the intent of the
 Voynich author.

+  I think this is an important aspect to consider, both for attacking the Voynich cypher and performing statistical analysis of the manuscript, when a one-to-one mapping between the Voynich characters and those in the transliteration alphabet is paramount.

+- Since no natural language presents such an inner structure, the existence of "slots" constitutes a strong objection to any attempt to propose a substitution cipher for the Voynich.

+- Similarly, the "slot" structure of words will condition character entropy in the text.
+Therefore, attempts to assign a natural language to the Voynich by looking at similarities in character entropy seem not to be based on solid ground.

 ---